 Hundreds of CATA community members contributed to surveys, letter writing campaigns and meetings that included Cabinet Ministers, MPs and Canada’s Ambassador to the World Trade Organization (WTO).
 Topics ranged from CATA’s proposal to digital trade and WTO reform.

-As we approach the eve of the September 23rd Throne Speech, strategies for the future have taken a twisting and turning path.
-The Organisation for Economic Co-operation and Development (OECD) came out in support of the same approach CATA recommended for small and medium technology companies back in April.
+On the eve of the September 23rd Throne Speech, strategies for the future had taken a twisting and turning path.
+The Organization for Economic Co-operation and Development (OECD) came out in support of the same approach CATA recommended for small and medium technology companies back in April.

 In her 20 September blog, Coronavirus; Living with Uncertainty, OECD Chief Economist, Laurence Boone penned economic outlook recommendations.
 She provided guidance to world leaders on national economic policy: